kinnala/scikit-fem/README.md

 - Changed: `Form.assemble` allows now only `DiscreteField` or 1d/2d `ndarray` objects, and will automatically pass 1d `ndarray` objects to `Basis.interpolate` for convenience
-- Changed: `MeshLine` is now a function which initializes `MeshLine1` and accepts additional types in comparison to `MeshLine1`
+- Changed: `MeshLine` is now a function which initializes `MeshLine1` and not an alias to `MeshLine1`
 - Changed: `FacetBasis` is now a shorthand for `BoundaryFacetBasis` and no longer initializes `InteriorFacetBasis` or `MortarFacetBasis` if the keyword argument `side` is passed to the constructor